Care Management > Utilization Reviews - Inpatient Care

 (In the event the participating hospital does not notify the plan on admission)

-Commercial/HIP Child Health Plus
+Commercial/Child Health Plus

 When a claim is submitted for an admission through the emergency department without the plan having received timely notification, records will be requested from the facility for an initial retrospective clinical review by the plan's Post-Service Review department.
 Upon the plan's request for medical records, the facility is given 30 days to submit the records.
 If records are received within that 45 calendar days from receipt of request, they are reviewed for medical, and a decision is made and communicated to the provider and the member in writing within 15 calendar days of receipt of the requested clinical information.
-If the case is denied (in whole or in part) appropriate appeal rights will be included.
+If the case is denied (in whole or in part), appropriate appeal rights will be included.

-HIP Medicaid/HIP Family Health Plus/Medicare
+Medicaid/Family Health Plus/Medicare

 When a claim is submitted for an admission through the emergency department without the plan having received timely notification, records will be requested from the facility for an initial retrospective clinical review by the plan's Post-Service Review department.
 Upon the plan's request for medical records, the facility is given 30 days to submit the records.
-A clinical determination will be made within 30 calendar days from receipt of request and is communicated to the provider and the member in writing within the determination timeframe.
-If the case is denied (in whole or in part) appropriate appeal rights will be included.
+A clinical determination will be made within 30 calendar days from receipt of request and is communicated to the provider and the member in writing within the determination time frame.
+If the case is denied (in whole or in part), appropriate appeal rights will be included.

 Failure by the plan or the utilization review agent to make a determination within the time periods prescribed in this section shall be deemed to be adversely determined and subject to appeal.